Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       #### Role

-      In this project I took on a product designer role.
+      In this project I took on more of a product designer role.

-      Getting stuck into the development work where needed, whilst providing direction and design for the rest of the team.
+      Getting stuck into the development work where needed, and providing direction and design for the rest of the team.

       #### Team

-      In addition to myself, the development team consisted of two senior developers, and a junior dev.
+      In addition to myself, the development team consisted of two senior developers, and a part-time intern.

       #### Project Length